dancormier/malloriepotaznick.com/src/pages/created/questions.md

 ## How does payment work?

 Payment is collected at the time of the appointment.
-I accept cash or credit card.
+I accept cash or credit cards.

 ## Do you have a cancellation policy?